Fundamental Work Scaling and Non-Extensivity in Critical Engines: Validation via Generalized Spin-1/2 Models

-Two-qubit systems have been widely studied in condensed matter and quantum information literature, often with different types of interactions.
-To provide a unified framework for these cases, we introduce a generalized XXZ Hamiltonian that collects the most relevant contributions, written in natural units of the exchange constant $J$:
+Spin systems have been widely studied in the condensed matter, thermodynamics, and quantum information literature, often considering different types of interactions.
+To provide a unified framework for these cases, we introduce a generalized Hamiltonian that encompasses the most relevant of these contributions: \begin{widetext}